Ocawesome101/oc-apotheosis/README.md

 If you intend to do development work, run `setup.sh` first.

+To setup in OCVM or OCEmu, symbolically link `build` to the folder corresponding to the root drive of the emulated system.
+Then, simply launch the emulator.

 `push-repos.sh` pushes all four repositories to GitHub.
 It is intended for my personal use only.

 ## Project status